BPLIM/Tools/ados/General/mdata/mdata_userguide.md

     No warnings or inconsistencies found.
 File checkfile.xlsx will not be saved

-We can see that we do not have warnings or inconsitencies.
+We can see that we do not have warnings or inconsistencies.
 So even though we specify option **check**file to save the report, the program does not create such file.

 Now imagine that someone had removed one value label sheet by mistake.
 While this can be done manually, we will use `mata` to remove one worksheet.